-The Navy has historically used the areas along the eastern coast of the United States and in the Gulf of
+The Navy has historically used the areas along the eastern coast of the United States and in the Gulf of Mexico for training and testing.

-A range complex is a set of adjacent areas of sea space, undersea space, and overlying airspace delineated for military training and testing activities.
-A test range is airspace or water surface areas where the Navy conducts a concentrated amount of testing activities.
-Divert airfields are airfields on land that are available for emergency use by aircraft operating at sea.
-Aircraft training activities at sea are typically conducted within 150 nautical miles of a divert airfield.
-Mexico for training and testing.
 These areas have been designated by the Navy as "range complexes" and testing ranges (Figure 1.2-1).
 Range complexes provide controlled environments where military ship, submarine, and aircraft crews can train in realistic conditions while safely deconflicting with non-military activities, such as civilian shipping and aircraft.
 The combination of undersea ranges and operating areas (OPAREAs) with land training ranges, divert airfields, and nearshore amphibious landing sites is critical to realistic training and testing.
-A test range may have electronic instrumentation including radar, optical tracking and communication systems.
+A test range may have electronic instrumentation including radar, optical tracking, and communication systems.
 Electronics on the ranges capture important data on the effectiveness of tactics and equipment-data that provide a feedback mechanism for training evaluation.
-While these at-sea areas provide ideal training and testing environments for the Navy, these are areas shared with civilian and commercial vessels and aircraft; these are not areas over which the Navy has exclusive jurisdiction.
-Training and testing activities, collectively referred to as military readiness activities, that prepare the Navy to fulfill its mission to protect and defend the United States and its allies have the potential to impact the environment.
+While these at-sea areas provide ideal training and testing environments for the Navy, these areas are shared with civilian and commercial vessels and aircraft; these are not areas over which the Navy has exclusive control.

+Military readiness activities which prepare the Navy to fulfill its mission to protect and defend the United States and its allies, have the potential to impact the environment.
 The Navy prepared this EIS/OEIS to comply with the National Environmental Policy Act (NEPA) and Executive Order 12114, Environmental Effects Abroad of Major Federal Actions, by assessing the potential environmental impacts associated with two categories of military readiness activities conducted at sea: training and testing.
 Collectively, the at-sea areas in this EIS/OEIS are referred to as the AFTT Study Area (Figure 1.2-1).